transtractor/transtractor-lib/README.md

 Stay tuned for proper guidance.
 But if you are really keen:

-1. Develop a config file for you bank statement and copy it into the src/configs folder.
+1. Develop a config file for your bank statement and copy it into the src/configs folder.
 2. Add new date or amount formats as required to the src/formats/date or src/formats/amount modules.
 3. Rebuild the package.